tgstoecker/MuWU/README.md

 Then, you can install Snakemake with

-`conda install -c bioconda -c conda-forge snakemake`
+`conda install -c bioconda -c conda-forge snakemake=5.7.0`
 <br>

 ### Preparing the working directory: